 9.2 Reservation of Rights by Settle.
 Settle reserves and retains all rights in the Service not expressly granted to you in this Agreement.
 The Service is protected by copyright, trade secret, and other intellectual property laws.
 Settle and its licensors, if any, own the title, copyright, and other worldwide intellectual property rights in the Service.
 Except as expressly set for herein, this Agreement does not give you any rights in Settle’s or its licensors’ intellectual property, including its trademarks or service marks.

 RIGHTS YOU GRANT TO US

 10.1 Right to Refuse to Make Payment.
-You grant to us, and Settle reserves the right, to limit or to refuse to make, process or issue any payment initiated or requested through the Service, in our reasonable discretion, without any liability to you.
-Settle will use commercially reasonable efforts to provide notice promptly if we decide to limit or to refuse to make, process or issue a payment.
+You grant to us and the Bank, and Settle and the Bank reserves the right, to limit or to refuse to make, process or issue any payment initiated or requested through the Service, in our reasonable discretion, without any liability to you.
+Settle will use commercially reasonable efforts to provide notice promptly if we or the Bank decide to limit or to refuse to make, process or issue a payment.
 This notification is not required if the payment is prohibited by law or this Agreement.

 10.2 Transaction Limits.
 When you use the Service, we reserve the right, in our sole discretion, to impose limits on the amount of money sent or received through the Service, on a per transaction or a cumulative basis, and to change those limits at any time, without any liability to you.
 If we impose or change such limits, we will use commercially reasonable efforts to provide notice to you, but will not be required to do so.